abstracta/jmeter-java-dsl/docs/guide/README.md

 Note that is as simple as [generating a BlazeMeter authentication token](https://guide.blazemeter.com/hc/en-us/articles/115002213289-BlazeMeter-API-keys-) and adding `.runIn(new BlazeMeterEngine(...))` to any existing jmeter-java-dsl test to get it running at scale in BlazeMeter.

-BlazeMeter will not only allow you to run the test at scale but also provides additional features like the nice real time reporting, historic data tracking, etc. Here is an example of how a test would look like in BlazMeter:
+BlazeMeter will not only allow you to run the test at scale but also provides additional features like the nice real time reporting, historic data tracking, etc. Here is an example of how a test would look like in BlazeMeter:

 ![blazemeter.png](./images/blazemeter.png)